dyGiLa/dygila.github.io/index.md

 ---
+layout: default
-title: About Alembic
+title: About dysimGL
 feature_image: "/pic/title-pic-b.png"
-excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
-Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
-Install it, configure it, tweak it, push it."
+excerpt: "**dysimGL** is a scalable dynamic simulation software for time-dependent [Ginzburg-Landau](https://en.wikipedia.org/wiki/Ginzburg%E2%80%93Landau_theory) [effective theory](https://en.wikipedia.org/wiki/Effective_field_theory) of superfluid He-3."
 ---

 Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get rolling immediately.
 Install it, configure it, tweak it, push it.